The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 4 You can specify a custom implementation of the java.security.Permission class.
 Your custom class must define exactly one constructor that accepts the permission name and optionally some actions, for example, String array.
 In this scenario, the permission list is added to the SecurityIdentity instance as new CustomPermission("list").

 You can also create a custom java.security.Permission class with additional constructor parameters.
-These additional parameters get matched with arguments of the method annotated with the @PermissionsAllowed annotation.
+These additional parameters names get matched with arguments names of the method annotated with the @PermissionsAllowed annotation.
 Later, Quarkus instantiates your custom permission with actual arguments, with which the method annotated with the @PermissionsAllowed has been invoked.

 Example of a custom java.security.Permission class that accepts additional arguments